hyper-ayoub/VibeCoding_Hub/InSighted/README.md

 ## **1\.
 Project Overview**

-InSighted 👔 is an AI-powered tool that evaluates LinkedIn profiles and provides detailed analysis, professional scoring, and personalized improvement suggestions.
+InSighted 👔 is an AI-powered tool that evaluates LinkedIn profiles and provides detailed analysis, professional scoring, and personalized improvement suggestions

 The goal is to help students, job seekers, and professionals optimize their LinkedIn presence and improve career opportunities.